Pirashan/OMSCS-Notes/CS 6603 - AIES/Module 02 - BS of Big Data and Stats 101.md

 _What seems to be a good sampling method (provided in lecture)_?

-- B, since the distribution is normal and the population parameter is right in the middle of the distribution
+- B, since the distribution is normal and the population parameter is right in the middle of the distribution.
+However, real world situations do not always follow a Gaussian distribution!

 ### Types Of Randomized Sampling

 Benefits of **randomized sampling** include:

 - Reduces issues with sampling bias
-- Ensures hat on the average the sample looks like the rest of the population
+- Ensures that on average the sample set looks like the rest of the population
 - Enables us to make rigorous probabilistic statements concerning possible error in the sample

 Randomization methods include: